 Is Michigan’s hold on your driver license preventing you from getting one in the state where you now live?

-If so, you will need to request an Administrative Review of you driver license.
+If so, you will need to request an Administrative Review of your driver’s license.

 The Hearing may be via video, which will allow you to appear from your state of residence instead of traveling to Michigan.
 The attorney, however, will be present with the Hearing Officer.